Lavender fields and villages in Provence, France

 Accommodation Options

-When it comes to where to stay, you have some lovely choices that really let you soak in the Provençal atmosphere.
+When it comes to where to stay, you have some lovely options that let you soak up the Provençal atmosphere.
 For an authentic experience, consider renting a house or a villa.
 I’ve heard great things about staying in places like an old bastide in Lacoste or a historic house in Menerbes.
 If you prefer being right in the heart of a village, look for charming guesthouses in Lourmarin.
 Many hotels offer air conditioning, which is a lifesaver in the July heat.
 Some highly recommended spots include places near Valensole for those endless lavender views, or a cozy stay in Lourmarin itself.
 For a more luxurious feel, there are some beautiful resorts in the Luberon area that offer a real treat after a day of exploring.

 Conclusion